 San Ramon Valley Unified, using FastBridge data system, will complete a comprehensive needs assessment taking into account information on the achievement of students, particularly the needs of those who are failing, or at-risk of failing, to meet the standards.
-This needs assessment will entail a review of A-G requirements, and College and Career Readiness.
+This needs assessment will entail a review of A-G requirements, graduation rate, and College and Career Readiness.
+The graduation rate for 2020-2021 was 86.7% which was significantly below the district graduation rate of 96.5%.
+Chronic absenteeism rate was 100% (13 students) for the 2020-2021 school year.
+The 2018-2019 CAASPP data showed that in ELA 28.5% met or exceeded standards and in Math, 0% met or exceeded state standards.
 Teachers and staff will use 5 school days to implement Fast Bridge assessments.
 This information will allow for our MTSS programing to provide evidence based interventions with specific support staff to assist Del Amigo's implementation.
 The San Ramon Valley Unified is in the process of implementing a district wide Multi Tiered System of of Support, and assigning a district administrator, program supervisor and social work to directly support Del Amigo.
 The goal of these supports is to reduce suspensions and increase College and Career Readiness.
-Additionally, all components of College and Career pathway readinesses will be reviewed, including but not limited to CTE Pathway Access, and A-G units.
+Additionally, all components of College and Career pathway readinesses will be reviewed. including but not limited to CTE Pathway Access, and A-G units.
 Using internal data sets obtained via Fast Bridge assessments, targeted interventions, by standard, will address learning gaps.
-After discussion on the potential ways to allocate funds, including stakeholder feedback, the consensus was to provide CSI funds to Del Amigo on a per-student basis.
+After discussion on the potential ways to allocate funds, including educational partner feedback, the consensus was to provide CSI funds to Del Amigo on a per-student basis.
 Resource inequities noted through the comprehensive needs assessments and summer and fall community feedback included student access to technology, student access to the Internet, and student engagement and attendance.
+Evidence based interventions will take place during academic tutorial periods, using IXL, Alexks, small group instruction, and individual tutoring.
 SRVUSD will assign a site specific technology support advisor, provide additional devices and implement improved attendance awareness activities.